faizanbashir/faizanbashir.github.io/_posts/terraform/2022-04-11-building-an-elasticache-cluster-on-aws-using-terraform-modules.md

 * [Managing environments through Terraform Workspaces](/managing-environments-through-terraform-workspaces): Discover how to manage multiple environments with ease.
 * [Building highly available VMSS on Azure using Terraform Modules](/building-highly-available-vmss-on-azure-using-terraform-modules): Create scalable and highly available virtual machine scale sets on Azure.
 * [Demystifying Terraform Modules](/demystifying-terraform-modules): Understand the ins and outs of Terraform modules.
-* [Building an Nginx webserver on Azure using Terraform](/building-an-nginx-webserver-on-azure-using-terraform): Deploy a reliable Nginx webserver on Azure.
+* [Building an Nginx web server on Azure using Terraform](/building-an-nginx-webserver-on-azure-using-terraform): Deploy a reliable Nginx web server on Azure.
-* [Building an Nginx webserver on AWS using Terraform](/building-an-nginx-webserver-on-aws-using-terraform): Set up an Nginx webserver on AWS with Terraform.
+* [Building an Nginx web server on AWS using Terraform](/building-an-nginx-webserver-on-aws-using-terraform): Set up an Nginx web server on AWS with Terraform.
 * [Introduction to Infrastructure as Code (IaC)](/introduction-to-infrastructure-as-code): Get started with Infrastructure as Code and grasp the fundamentals.
 * [Deploying an Azure Kubernetes Service (AKS) Cluster with Terraform](/deploying-an-azure-kubernetes-service-aks-cluster-with-terraform): Deploy an Azure Kubernetes Service (AKS) cluster seamlessly with Terraform's infrastructure management capabilities.
-* [Effortlessly Spin Up an EKS Cluster on AWS with Terraform: A Step-by-Step Guide](/effortlessly-spin-up-an-eks-cluster-on-aws-with-terraform): Spin up an Amazon EKS cluster effortlessly using Terraform, following our detailed step-by-step guide.
+* [Building an EKS Cluster on AWS with Terraform: A Step-by-Step Guide](/building-an-eks-cluster-on-aws-with-terraform): Spin an Amazon EKS cluster effortlessly using Terraform, following our detailed step-by-step guide.
 * [Create a GKE Cluster on Google Cloud Platform using Terraform](/create-a-gke-cluster-on-google-cloud-platform-using-terraform): Create and manage a GKE cluster on Google Cloud Platform with ease using Terraform's automation features.

 Embrace the power of Terraform and Infrastructure as Code with this comprehensive collection of articles, and enhance your skills in deploying, managing, and maintaining your infrastructure.